Why Does Champagne Pop When Stored?

 Fun Facts

-• The pressure inside a champagne bottle can reach up to 90 psi, which is about three times the pressure in a standard car tire.
+• The pressure inside a champagne bottle is approximately 90 psi, which is three times the pressure found in a standard automobile tire.

 Did You Know?